 She is a mother of four children and a grandmother to one.

-Roma was the recipient of the 2009 National and Victorian Rural Woman of the Year and Australian Rural Woman of the Year award and is a Nuffield Scholar.
+Roma was the recipient of the 2009 National and Victorian Rural Woman of the Year, Australian Rural Woman of the Year and is a Nuffield Scholar.

-She is now a member of Business Professional Women South West, the Woolsthorpe Branch of the Country Womens Association, Australian women in Agriculture, Lions Club State Parliament Vic, Koroit Football Netball Club, Allansford Football Netball Club, Hampden Football Netball League, Australian Dairy Farmers, United Dairy Farmers Victoria, Australian Jumping Racing Association and is an honorary member of the Rotary Club of Warrnambool East and several other local sporting and community organisations.
+She is now a member of Business Professional Women South West, the Woolsthorpe Branch of the Country Women’s Association and an honorary member of the Rotary Club of Warrnambool East and several other local sporting and community organisations.

-Roma is a regularly supports local events and community groups and is still involved with fundraising the Woolsthorpe Primary School, where her children went to school.
-Roma is also the patron of I CAN South West, a program which mentors young people on the Autism Spectrum to live life with an ‘I CAN’ attitude, to bring out the ‘awe’ in AWEtism through education, advocacy and providing opportunities.
+Roma regularly supports local events and community groups and is still involved with fundraising for the Woolsthorpe Primary School, where her children went to school.